nasang/nasang.github.io/_posts/cs61b/2024-11-09-CS61B-Notes-3-Algorithms.md

 ```

 #### Correctness
-Dijkstra's is guaranteed to return a correct result if <u>all edges are non-negative</u>.
+Dijkstra's is guaranteed to return a correct result if <u class="under_mark">all edges are non-negative</u>.
 Proof relies on the property that relaxation always fails on edges to visited (white) vertices.

 Proof sketch: Assume all edges have non-negative weights.
 At start, `distTo[source]` = `0`, which is optimal.